mcdaqc/firecrewlai/project/README.md

 # Multi-Agent System with NVIDIA NeMo and Firecrawl

-A sophisticated multi-agent system capable of developing functional applications using NVIDIA NeMo and Firecrawl.
+A multi-agent system capable of developing functional applications using NVIDIA NeMo and Firecrawl.
 The system employs multiple specialized agents to handle different aspects of application development, from requirement gathering to code generation and testing.

 ## Features